 If your toddler has recently started scooting, crawling, or walking, they no longer want to sit still – instead, they want to explore!

-They want to move, play, and get into trouble, and that far outweighs the discomfort they feel from the soiled or wet diaper.
+They want to move, play, and get into trouble, which far outweighs the discomfort they feel from the soiled or wet diaper.

 This is the most common reason.
-It starts with wiggling and kicking legs and only gets worse the more mobile your toddler is.
+It starts with wiggling and kicking legs and only worsens the more mobile your toddler is.

 2. Something is wrong

-If your baby has a rash, cut, or other irritation, it may actually hurt them to get their diaper changed.
-The wipes may burn their raw skin or hurt them when you peel the diaper off, or they could be differing from diaper rash. that is one of the main reasons your baby suddenly hates diaper changes.
+If your baby has a rash, cut, or other irritation, it may hurt them to get their diaper changed.
+The wipes may burn their raw skin or hurt them when you peel the diaper off, or they could differ from diaper rash.
+That is one of the main reasons your baby suddenly hates diaper changes.

 Make sure to look around to rule out any problems causing your toddler to hate their diaper changes.